giusdp/bevy_talks/docs/src/builder/index.md

 ```

 The `node` method returns an identifier of the node, and we can use it to do manual connections.
-If you want a one node loop, you can connect the node to itself.
+Note you cannot create one node loops since currently self referential relationships are not supported.

 You can also chain multiple `connect_to` calls to connect multiple nodes to the same node.